Captains Log

 direction and it is where we had most visitors.

-We broke the run back to Gloucester into small steps.
-We stopped at
+We broke the run back to Gloucester

 We are back in Gloucester Dock.
 We docked on the floating pontoons in a gale.
 I thought I knew what I was doing but the strenght of the wind took me by supprise.
 I was expecting it to cause some issues but I thought I had allowd for it and was firmly in control.
 That is until the boat swung completly round.
 It took 4 of us to pull it against the wind.
 The afternood was as bad as I have ever had.
 Almost sea sick.